-Building therapy skills is an ongoing effort and ever-present need for most therapists.
+Building therapy skills is an ever-present need that requires ongoing effort, for most therapists.
 The problem is, there is an unlimited amount of things to learn and a very limited amount of time.
-This means that therapists must be proactive and specific about building their therapy skills, so that they can get the most from their investment.
+This means that you must be proactive and specific about building your therapy skills, in order to get the most from your investment.

-Below, I review 5 quick and easy ways to build your therapy skills without having to buy products, attend trainings, or spend a ton of time or money.
+Below, I review five quick and easy ways to build your therapy skills without having to buy products, attend trainings, or spend a ton of time or money.

-There are a host of reasons why we therapists avoid videotaping our sessions: watching ourselves is awkward, we don’t want to be judged by our colleagues or supervisors (or ourselves!), we’re afraid we’ll offend our clients by asking for consent, etc. But the truth is, the benefits of videotaping far outway the risks, and they are worth our discomfort.
+There are a host of reasons why we therapists avoid videotaping our sessions: Watching ourselves is awkward, we don’t want to be judged by our colleagues or supervisors (or ourselves!), and we’re afraid we’ll offend our clients by asking for consent, among others.
+But the truth is, the benefits of videotaping far outway the risks, and they are worth our discomfort.

 Videotaping helps you identify how you work; it is a simple way to notice your therapeutic tendencies, approaches, language (verbal and nonverbal), strengths, and growth areas.
 As a result, it will help you set specific goals for improvement.

-Transcription has the benefit of stripping the session down to merely the verbal communication.
-This is helpful, because it allows you to evaluate the relational aspects of the therapeutic conversation.
+Transcription has the function of stripping the session to only the verbal communication.
+This is helpful, because it allows you to evaluate the interactional process of the therapeutic conversation.
 In other words, it helps you pinpoint how a thought led to a response, and/or how a client’s comment influenced your subsequent engagement.

 With a transcript, you are able to target therapeutic content for the purpose of analysis.
-Useful content to analyze includes: a) the theoretical foundation of an intervention, b) your clinical reasoning, c) how effective your language was in eliciting the desired information, along with anything else you’d like to investigate.
-Additionally, transcripts help you reflect on your work as well as consider what went well and what you would do differently.
+Useful content to analyze includes: a) the theoretical foundation of an intervention, b) your clinical reasoning, c) how effective your language was in eliciting the desired information, and d) your success at implementing a new skill.
+Additionally, transcripts will naturally invite you to reflect on your clinical work--to consider what went well and what you would do differently.

 Of course, your goals will be based on what you’d like to master, or begin attempting, at your stage of therapy development.

-There is always someone that knows more than you about the area in which you’d like to grow.
-This area may be private practice building, a specific theory, crisis intervention, supervising other therapists, etc. Clinical supervisors are invaluable for nurturing continued professional development.
+There is likely someone who knows more than you about the topic in which you seek expertise.
+Your goal may be to develop skills in private practice building, a specific theory, crisis intervention, clinical supervision, or others.
+Clinical supervisors are invaluable for nurturing continued professional development.

-If you’re licensed, a formal or informal agreement with a supervisor that you admire and trust can be a good motivator for seeking consultation regularly, or when needed.
+If you’re licensed, a formal or informal agreement with a supervisor that you admire and trust is a strong motivator for seeking consultation regularly, or when needed.
 This type of agreement will also prevent you from isolation during an unexpected ethical dilemma, or therapy crisis.
-(If you’re not yet licensed, see my tips for choosing a clinical supervisor.
+(If you’re not yet licensed, see these tips for choosing a clinical supervisor.)

-How Do I Choose 1 Goal At a Time?
+How Do I Choose One Goal At a Time?

 Option 1: Make a list of the main trainings, certifications, and books (or other learning opportunities) you’d like to consume; prioritize them by the year you will complete each, then by order within that year.
 Start by completing #1 from the current year’s list.
 Detail the skills and information that you’d like to assimilate from #1, and move on to #2 only when you’ve begun implementing these skills and they have become a habit.
 Continue adding to your overall list and prioritizing as an ongoing process.

-Option 2: Do some soul-searching + work dreaming + purpose casting, and set 3 main objectives for your “therapy life” right now.
-Commit time only to resources that will help you accomplish those objectives.
+Option 2: Do some soul-searching + work dreaming + purpose casting, and set three main objectives for your “therapy life” right now.
+Commit time only to resources that will help you accomplish your objectives.
 Follow the prioritization steps in option 1.
 This process uses your overarching professional objectives for deciding how to spend your time, money, and energy.

-- What certifications or trainings are at the top of your list?
-Let me know in the comments below.
+What certifications or trainings are at the top of your list?